AyeshaIrshad1337/NLP/README.md

 + After the various round of this process, the vector space representation approximates the information within the co-occurrence matrix.
 + In mathematical term the dot product of two word becomes approximately equal to the log of the probability of co-occurence of the words.
 **You will find Glove code in GloVE.ipynb**
+# ELMo (Day 30):
+ELMo is a deep contextualized word representation model.
+It considers the complex characteristics of words and how they vary across different contexts.
+Each term is assigned a representation that is dependent on the entire input sentence.
+These embeddings are derived form a Bi_lSTM model.
+ElMo can handle words with different contexts used in different sentences, which GloVE unable to.
+Thus the same word with multiple meanings can have a different embeddings
+**ELMo is trained on a large text corpus comprising 5.5 billion words** **You will find code in ELMo.ipynb**